On some arithmetic properties of automorphic forms of GL(m) over a division algebra: Introduction and statements of results

 Here $\underline n$ (resp., $\underline k$) stands for the partition $n=\sum_{i=0}^rn_i$ (resp., $k=\sum_{i=0}^rk_i$) with $n_i=2k_i$, $0\leq i\leq r$ and $k_i>0$ for $1\leq i\leq r$.

 Moreover, $|LJ|_v$ maps tempered cohomological representations to tempered cohomological representations. \end{thm}

-Using the parametrization by ordered partitions, it is an easy exercise to determine the fibers of $|LJ|_v$ over a given $A_{\q'}(\lambda)$-module.
-This theorem fits very well with the interplay of cohomological automorphic representations with Langlands functoriality as discussed in Raghuram--Shahidi in \cite[Section 5.2]{ragsha}.
+Using the parametrization by ordered partitions, it is an easy exercise to determine the fibers of $|LJ|_v$ in Coh$_\mu(GL_n(\R))$ over a given $A_{\q'}(\lambda)$-module.
+This theorem fits very well with the interplay of cohomological automorphic representations with Langlands functoriality as discussed in Raghuram--Shahidi \cite[Section 5.2]{ragsha}.

 { {\it Acknowledgements:} A.R. thanks David Vogan for some email correspondence in 2003 concerning representations of ${\rm GL}_m(D)$ with cohomology which was the genesis of this project.
 However, at that time the generalized Jacquet-Langlands correspondence was still not proved and one had to wait for Badulescu's theorems.
 This project really got started when both the authors met at the Erwin Schr\"odinger Institute (ESI) in Vienna in February 2009.
-Both H.G. and A.R. thank ESI, and also the Max-Planck Institut f\"ur Mathematik for their hospitality during the time when the final version of this paper was written.
-H.G. also thanks the Department of Mathematics of the Oklahoma State University where much of this work was done. }
+Both H.G. and A.R. thank the ESI, and also the Max-Planck Institut f\"ur Mathematik for their hospitality.
+H.G. also thanks the Department of Mathematics of the Oklahoma State University, where much of this work was done, and the Institut de Math\'ematiques de Jussieu.}